Baked potato: Turkey

-Kumpir, a baked potato with various fillings, is a popular fast food in Turkey.
+Kumpir (from Bulgarian компир, "potato"), a baked potato with various fillings, is a popular fast food in Turkey.
 In its basic form, it is made with potatoes that are wrapped with foil and baked in special ovens.
 The potatoes are sliced down the middle and the insides are mixed with unsalted butter and puréed with kaşar cheese.
-However, all sorts of foods can be added to the potato: mayonnaise, ketchup, pickles, sweetcorn, sausage slices, carrots, mushrooms and Russian salad.
-The cafés in Ortaköy, Istanbul, make kumpir that are especially popular with the tourists and offer even more ingredients.
+A variety of foods can be added to the potato such as mayonnaise, ketchup, pickles, sweetcorn, sausage slices, carrots, mushrooms and Russian salad.

-Russia

-Although baked potato with various fillings is not considered a traditional Russian dish, it has recently been gaining popularity as a fast food.

 Brazil

-The baked potato is reasonably popular in Brazil, where it is sometimes known as batata Inglesa (lit. translated as 'English potato', likely due to the use of an English variety of potato: the 'King Edward').
+The baked potato is reasonably popular in Brazil, where it is sometimes known as batata Inglesa, lit. translated as 'English potato', likely due to the use of an English variety of potato: the 'King Edward'.